aliclark/the_wooden_sword/Indra’s Net as Venn Diagram.md

 1. The regular rules-based universes are infinitely more suitable at creating our very regular-seeming present experience than a rules-based universe which is completely random.

-1. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, discontinuous-seeming rules-based universe.
+1. Therefore there is infinitesimally small likelihood that our current experience is within an infinite, arbitrary-like rules-based universe.

 1. So our present experience is in an infinite regular rules/law/processes -based universe.